 And with these sports activities, how many of us are grabbing bottles of sports drinks like Gatorade or Powerade for our kids or even ourselves?

-What are the Ingredients?
+What are the main ingredients in sports drinks?

 With a multitude of delicious flavors to choose from, it’s no wonder so many of us choose these options for ourselves and our kids.

 This ability to recover quickly allows athletes to maintain performance and sustain endurance.
 But when we drink them without physical exertion, we are ingesting empty calories and loads of sugar.

 These sweetened beverages also can contain high levels of acid that can cause tooth erosion.
 These acid attacks on our teeth last for about 20 minutes each.
 With every sip you take of these sugary drinks, you renew the acid attack on your teeth and the damage it does to your teeth.

-The best way to hydrate your little surfer, whether they are on the gridiron, the mound or just resting at home is to give them water.
+The best way to hydrate your little surfer – whether they are on the gridiron, the mound, or just resting at home – is to give them water.

 If your kids do drink sports drinks, look for ones that have less sugar.
-Monitor when and how often they drink them so they don’t overdo it.
+Monitor when and how often they drink them, so they don’t overdo it.
 The amount of sugar in a 12-oz sports drink is comparable to a 12-oz soda.

 If you have any questions about how to care for your child’s teeth, levels of recommended sugar, or other dentistry-related questions, please don’t hesitate to reach out to our board-certified pediatric dentists!